autonomousvision/gta/README.md

 ## Contents

-This repository contains the following different codebases, and you can access each of them by switching to the corresponding branch:
+This repository contains the following different codebases, each of which can be accessed by switching to the corresponding branch:
 - NVS experiments on CLEVR-TR and MSN-Hard (this branch)
 - NVS experiments on ACID and RealEstate ([link](https://github.com/autonomousvision/gta/tree/crsrndr))
 - ImageNet generation with Diffusion transformers (DiT) ([link](https://github.com/autonomousvision/gta/tree/DiT))

 You can find the code of GTA for multi-view ViTs [here](https://github.com/autonomousvision/gta/blob/main/source/utils/gta.py) and for image ViTs [here](https://github.com/autonomousvision/gta/blob/DiT/gta.py#L69).

 Please feel free to reach out to us if you have any questions!